 In Shakespeare’s play, MacBeth’s friend Banquo is shown as a noble and loyal man, resisting evil, a contrast to the character of Macbeth.
 In Holinshed’s ‘Chronicles’ however, Banquo is shown as exactly the opposite: he is an accomplice in MacBeth’s murder of Duncan.
 The new king, James I and VI of Scotland, claimed ancestry from Banquo through the Stewart line of kings.
 To have shown Banquo as a murderer of kings would not have pleased James!
 Indeed there is debate as to whether or not Banquo actually existed at all in history.

 All in all, the confusing mix of fact and fiction which runs through the play is bewildering.

-However it has to be asked - who would have heard of these two Scottish kings had it not been for Shakespeare and the 'Scottish Play'?
+However it has to be asked – who, outside of Scotland, would have heard of these two Scottish kings had it not been for Shakespeare and the ‘Scottish Play’?